Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/Asciidoc course/writinginAsciiDocpart1.md

 &nbsp;
 <img src="https://dev-to-uploads.s3.amazonaws.com/uploads/articles/icdu6z3xh60861r3jbgl.png" alt="Fig 1.
 Hard line breaks in AsciiDocs" width="100%">

+_Fig 1.
+Ending a line with a space followed by a plus sign (+) to start a new line without wrapping the text._

 Additionally, you can use the following methods to incorporate hard line breaks in Asciidoc.